otto-torino/django-baton/README.md

 ### <a name="configuration-ai"></a>AI

-Django Baton can provide you AI assistance in the admin interface: translations, summarizations, corrections and image generation.
+Django Baton can provide you AI assistance in the admin interface: translations, summarizations, corrections, image generation and image vision.
 You can choose which model to use for each functionality, please note that different models have different prices, see [Baton site](https://www.baton.sqrt64.it).

 Django Baton supports native fields (input, textarea) and ckeditor (django-ckeditor package) by default, but provides hooks you can use to add support to any other wysiwyg editor, read more in the [AI](#baton-ai) section.